yingkitw/platypus/docs/archive/MIGRATION_SUMMARY.md

 ## License

-Webag is licensed under Apache 2.0, compatible with Streamlit's license.
+platypus is licensed under Apache 2.0, compatible with Streamlit's license.

 ## Conclusion

-Webag successfully demonstrates a production-ready Rust implementation of a Streamlit-compatible web app generator.
+platypus successfully demonstrates a production-ready Rust implementation of a Streamlit-compatible web app generator.
 The foundation is solid, with:

 - ✅ Modular architecture
 - ✅ Comprehensive type system